The Questions We Ask

 A classic representation of comprehensive financial planning is a puzzle where all of the pieces need to fit together.
 All financial decisions are interrelated and contingent on one another.
 But all too often, something is missing from this analogy.
 We can forget that the single most important piece of the puzzle is the picture on the top of the box.

 In order to build a puzzle, you need to first understand the scene you are trying to piece together.
 Likewise, before going about trying to put all the pieces together to build a financial plan, we first need to gain a really clear vision of what your ideal future looks like.
 True discovery paints this metaphorical picture on the top of the box.

 The Tools We Use

 Part of the financial planning process at IMPACTfolio involves creating your own personal financial website.
-All of your important documents – tax returns, estate documents, account statements, even passports – are all aggregated and electronically available in one centralized location in the same system.
+All of your important documents – tax returns, estate documents, account statements – are all aggregated and electronically available in one centralized location in the same system.

 Our system gives you full access to your entire financial life whenever and wherever you need it.
 You will have your entire financial life at your fingertips, with all of your accounts aggregated together for real time reporting.
 All of your assets, liabilities, and cash flow will then be connected to your goals through a comprehensive financial planning program that enables a true ongoing planning experience.